 - The problem with a specialized skill set is, it narrows your useful value to a confined set of marketplace needs.

-- I’ve learned more in the last month blogging than I did in the past year at work!
+- I’ve learned more in the last two years of blogging than I did in the past year at work!

 - No Control